AMIOL7/ELME/README.md

 After download unpack the archive and to run the application do the following:

 ### Linux and mac:
-Run throuh the command line:
+Run through the command line:
 ```bash
 ./ELME
 ```